-Now in their twentieth year, the AR Emerging Architecture awards support young architects and designers at a key stage in their career, promoting their best work to a worldwide audience.
-Previous winners have included Carla Juaçaba, Shigeru Ban, Rick Joy, Anna Heringer, Sou Fujimoto, Thomas Heatherwick, Neri & Hu, Frida Escobedo, and Avenier Cornejo – while the AR can take no credit for their individual talents, the award galvanised the success of these architects by promoting them on a global stage.
+Established in 1999, the AR Emerging Awards support young architects and designers at a key stage in their career, promoting their best work to a worldwide audience.
+Previous winners have included Carla Juaçaba, Shigeru Ban, Rick Joy, Ana Heringer, Sou Fujimoto, Thomas Heatherwick, Neri & Hu, Li Xiaodong and Frida Escobedo.

-- All finalist projects will be published in a special edition of The Architectural Review this November
+- All entries will be published in a special edition of The Architectural Review

-- All finalists will present to our world-renowned judging panel at WAFVirtual 2020 - 30 November - 4 December.
+- All finalists will present in person to our world-renowned judging panel TBC

-- Awards will be presented at an invited drinks reception in central Lisbon.
+- Awards will be presented at an invited event in central Lisbon.

 - All finalist projects will be exhibited on the AR stand at WAF

-- All finalists will be invited to make brief presentations on a WAF stage (WAF 2021).
+- All finalists will be invited to make brief presentations on stage during WAF 2022.

-- The AR will make a contribution to finalists’ travel costs based on location
+- AR will make a contribution to finalists’ travel costs based on location

 Individuals and practices are invited to submit portfolios comprising three projects: